alexb7711/BulletJournal/2020/Febuary.md

 - [ ] Walk a mile a day

 ### Hobby
-- [ ] Open new page on button click
+- [X] Open new page on button click > Need to figure out how to stop stacking pages forever
 - [ ] Finish post on organizing my year, week, day
 - [ ] Work on hobby 5 hours